Christ was a Man just like You and I

 Now in putting everything in subjection to him, he left nothing outside his control.
 At present, we do not yet see everything in subjection to him.
 But we see him who for a little while was made lower than the angels, namely Jesus, crowned with glory and honor because of the suffering of death, so that by the grace of God he might taste death for everyone. – Hebrews 2:5-9

-Yahshua was made just like the rest of us were made.
-He is not Hercules, or a mythological demigod, but made just like we are, “lower than the angels.”
-Yahshua calls us brothers and sisters (brethren) because he is one of us.
+Christ was made human like the rest of us were made.
+He is not Hercules or a mythological demigod, but made just like we are, 'lower than the angels.'
+He calls us brothers and sisters (brethren) because he is one of us.
 He suffered just like any other human would.

 For it was fitting that he, for whom and by whom all things exist, in bringing many sons to glory, should make the founder of their salvation perfect through suffering.
 For he who sanctifies and those who are sanctified all have one source.
 That is why he is not ashamed to call them brothers – Hebrews 2:10-11

-Yahshua was the first man to be raised (first fruits) as a man and all those who believe in Him will do the same.
+Christ was the first man to be raised (first fruits) as a man and all those who believe in him will do the same.

 For as in Adam all die, so also in Christ shall all be made alive.
 But each in his own order: Christ the firstfruits, then at his coming those who belong to Christ. – 1 Corinthians 15:22-23

-The first Adam (man) was a living being just as the last Adam (Yahshua Messiah) is also a living being becoming a life giving spirit.
+The first Adam (man) was a living being just as the last Adam (Jesus Christ) is also a living being who became a life giving spirit.

 Thus it is written, “The first man Adam became a living being”; the last Adam became a life-giving spirit. – 1 Corinthians 15:45